max/melange/README.md

 [this blog post](http://lookfirst.com/2011/12/dont-use-jquery-data-method-use-attr.html)
 for pitfalls.

-### Event Data in Form Inputs
+### Track input values

 If you set up event tracking on an `<input>` element, its value will automatically be included in event metadata with the key `input_value`.

-### Protect yourself from yourself
+### Protect yourself from.. yourself

-If easy to shoot yourself in the foot by forgeting to turn off preventBubbling and deploying to production, rendering your site useless.
-To get around this, make your app's `ENVIRONMENT` available on window, then use this config:
+If easy to shoot yourself in the foot by forgetting to turn off preventBubbling and deploying to production, rendering your site useless.
+To get around this, make your app's environment available on window, then use this config:

 ```javascript
 $(function() {